-[Season 1] How long did it take to film the first season?
+[General] How long did it take to film a season?

-The filming took 3 months, and only on Saturdays and Sundays because the cast, only composed of volunteers, was either working or studying the rest of the week.
+Each season took 3 months, filming only on Saturdays and Sundays because the cast, composed of volunteers, was either working or studying the rest of the week.

 4 episodes were filmed each month, but not in chronological order.
 It was randomized to optimize the locations.
 For example, the first month were filmed episodes 1 to 4, but on one day, all scenes taking place on the same location were shot.